Zebin-Li/Zebin-Li.github.io/_pages/teaching.md

 **Spring 2024**
 IE 507 — Design and Analysis of Experiments
-IE 327 — Facility Design and Materials Handling-->
+IE 327 — Facility Design and Materials Handling